 Because data center hardware remain in constant use, they generate a lot of heat.
 This can cause your equipment to overheat and experience a decline in Data center efficiency.
 Although most modern servers have built-in cooling features, data centers will still need air conditioning equipment to provide the cool air needed to draw heat from your systems.

 Air conditioners or economizers (outside air refrigeration systems) are mandatory for cooling any data center.
 Isolation structures can also be built to house certain equipment that generates the most amount of heat so they don’t end up warming the entire room.
+You can learn more about colocation and other things data centres offer at Macquarie Data Centres.

 5. Adopt DCIM Tools